 The Accounting Equation, Assets = Liabilities + Owners Equity means that the total assets of the business are always equal to the total liabilities of the business This is true at any time and applies to each transaction.
 For this transaction the Accounting equation is shown in the following table.

-In this case one asset (debtors) increases representing money owed by the customer, this increase is balanced by the increase in owners equity.
-The credit to the profit and loss for the sale increases the profit which increases the reserves and therefore the owners equity in the business.
+In this case one asset (accounts receivable) increases representing money owed by the customer, this increase is balanced by the increase in owners equity.
+The credit to the income statement for the sale increases the net income, which increases the retained earnings, and therefore the owners equity in the business.

 Popular Double Entry Bookkeeping Examples